Rounded Corners with CSS and One Image

 </div>

-.cell {} is the class for our main div box container that will hold not only our content but also our four corners.
+.cell {} is the class for our main div box container that will hold not only our content, but also our four corners.

-.cell ul {} is using our first class to point to any unordered lists we have inside our content div box.
+.cell ul {} is using our first class, to then point to any un-ordered lists we have nested inside “.cell“.

-.cell li {} is like the (.cell ul) in the manor that it too uses (.cell) to point to any unordered lists we have in our content div box but its specifically pointing to all list items within an unordered list that resides in our content div box.
+.cell li {} is like the “.cell ul” in the manor that it too uses “.cell” to point to any un-ordered lists we have nested.
+However, “.cell li” is specifically pointing to all list items within an un-ordered list that resides in our “.cell” div box.

 .cell{